sliceofbytes/nswag-fluentvalidation/README.md

 Removed ZymLabs.NSwag.FluentValidation.AspNetCore as it was no longer needed and the core package can be used in any project.

-Updated to .Net 8.0 and FluentValidation 11.9.0 and tested against NJSONSchema 11.0.0
+Updated to .Net 8.0 and FluentValidation 11.9.0 and tested against NJSONSchema 11.0.0 fixes quite a few issues.

 - ZymLabs.NSwag.FluentValidation
   - Provides the core logic, can be included in an application project.